 All references used were compiled in an Endnote© literature database.
 For transparency and to allow for better working with the MEC database please download here the literature database as travelling library and in other formats in a zip-file.

-The 771 pharmaceutical substances were detected in 54 matrices in total.
+The 992 pharmaceutical substances were detected in 61 matrices in total.
 Matrices with the most environmental concentrations are surface water, riverbank filtration, groundwater, well-water, tap/drinking water, sewage, effluents and sludge of wastewater treatment plants (WWTP), manure, soil, sediments and suspended particulate matter.
 Further matrices were distinguished.
-No differentiation was made between tap water and drinking water as a distinction of the use of tap water and drinking water in the various countries was not always clearly evident in the publications.
+During the data import of the years 2017-2020 seven further environmental matrices (e.g. compost, sediment lagoon, spring water) were added to the database.

 The geographic sampling were categorised according to the United Nations regional groups of Member States (Africa Group; Asia-Pacific group; Eastern Europe group (EEG); group of Latin American and Caribbean States (GRULAC); Western Europe and Others Group (WEOG), including North America, Australia, and New Zealand).